one day, one trace [2003-2006]

-letter, object and image exchange project made during the summer of 2003. in 2006 the documentation of one of the exchanges [click on any image to enlarge] was part of the book/web project report (not announcement): transitionary report on the state of mobility at the beginning of the 21st century by curator binna choi. [download PDF of the project]
+letter, object and image exchange project made in collaboration with mariana castillo-deball during the summer of 2003. in 2006 the documentation of one of the exchanges was featured in the report (not announcement): transitionary report on the state of mobility at the beginning of the 21st century by curator binna choi.

 introductory text from report (not announcement):